RAM Evaluation Results

 Conversion time~6s~15s

-The 47× increase in tensor count from Qwen3-8B to Qwen3-30B-A3B (399 to 18,867) drives a roughly 13× increase in analysis time.
-The sub-linear scaling reflects that many MoE expert tensors share similar shapes and can be analysed in batches.
-Conversion itself is negligible — under 15 seconds even for a 30B parameter model.
+The tensor count jumps 47x from Qwen3-8B to Qwen3-30B-A3B (399 to 18,867), but analysis time only increases about 13x.
+The sub-linear scaling happens because many MoE expert tensors share similar shapes and can be analysed in batches.
+Conversion itself is negligible, under 15 seconds even for a 30B parameter model.

-For deployment workflows, the analysis phase is a one-time cost.
-Once the sensitivity manifest is generated, subsequent conversions with different threshold settings (e.g., sweeping v3-opt parameters) require only the conversion step.
+In practice, the analysis is a one-time cost.
+Once you've generated the sensitivity manifest, trying different threshold settings (like sweeping v3-opt parameters) only requires the conversion step.

 Key Takeaways

-Across four models, three architectures, and multiple RAM versions, several patterns emerge consistently:
+Across four models, three architectures, and multiple RAM versions, several patterns show up consistently:

 Reproducibility

-Every result in this article is fully reproducible:
+Every result in this article can be reproduced exactly:

 Hardware: Apple M2 Ultra, 192 GB unified memory.
 Software: Python 3.12.0, MLX 0.30.3, mlx_lm 0.30.4, PyTorch 2.6.0.